RLuckom/RLuckom.github.io/_posts/2014-04-20-Binary-operators-a-basic-intro-with-Arduino.md

 First, we declare the variables NUMBER_OF_BITS, count, and n, which are the only non-built-in variables we'll need for this whole program.
 Then in the setup function, we set the mode of pins 1 through NUMBER_OF_BITS to OUTPUT, because we'll be controlling them rather than reading data from them.
 Then we have a loop function, which gets run over and over.
 In it, we display the current count on the LEDs in binary and then add one to the count variable.
 Next, we're going to look at the way we decide which LEDs should be on for a given number.

 Remember that an integer represented by a computer is already a binary number.
 In binary, numbers are represented as ones and zeros.
 Because I happen to have six LEDs, I'm going to use six-digit binary numbers.
-So the number one might like this:
+So the number one might look like this:

 ```
 000001